Oshi41/eslint-plugin-brd/docs/rules/curly-brace-newline.md

-# brd/curly-brace-newline
+# xxxx/curly-brace-newline
-> Rule is managing newline for curly brace.
+> Managing curly brace newline style
+> - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## Rule Details